schlatterbeck/wsjtx-srv/README.rst

 protocol port.
 It also provides everything for parsing and/or generating WSJT-X_ telegrams.

-By default calling `bin/wsjtx-srv` will provide a simple server that colors all callsigns given on the command line.
-It uses the ADIF logfile from WSJT-X_ with a default location.
-You can specify the correct location for your installation either via command-line (call `wsjtx-srv` with the `--help` option) or in the environment variable `WBF_PATH`.
+By default calling ``wsjtx-srv`` will provide a simple server that colors all callsigns not in the ADIF file for the current band.
+It uses the ADIF logfile from WSJT-X_ with a default path to that file.
+You can specify the correct path for your installation either via command-line (call ``wsjtx-srv`` with the ``--help`` option) or in the environment variable ``WBF_PATH``.
 It has also an implementation that looks up DXCC-entities in my log database, but only those that have been confirmed via LOTW.

-The implementation of wsjtx-srv should give a rough idea of how to use this in your own projects.
+The implementation of ``wsjtx-srv`` should give a rough idea of how to use this in your own projects.

 There is a companion-program ``wbf`` standing for *worked before* that